 The A1 within the scheme extents is not located within a Geological Conservation Review Site (GCRS) and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.

-The National Soil Map of Scotland online mapping tool records that the generalised soil type and major soil group within the scheme extents is Brown Soils.
+The National Soil Map of Scotland online mapping tool records that the generalised soil types beneath the scheme extents are Brown Soils and Mineral Gleys and the Major Soil Groups are Brown Soils and Gleys.

-The British Geological Survey online mapping tool records that the superficial deposits within the scheme extents are:
+The British Geological Survey online mapping tool records that the superficial geology within the scheme extents is comprised of:

-- Till, Devensian Diamicton.
+- Till, Devensian (Diamicton). - Raised Tidal Flat Deposits, Late Devensian (Sand, Silt and Clay).

-- Glaciofluvial Deposits Gravel, Sand and Silt.

-- Alluvium Silt, Sand and Gravel.